 Can it get any better than this?
-Of course it can.
-The artist shows even more concern for the man.
-He is seatead on a meticulously modelled realistc stool.
-Lost in his thoughts, his facial expression and suggestive gesture show angst and worry.
-The artist obviously made a conscious effort to communicate his subject’s state of mind.
-If the statuette was to be used for religious rituals, he needn’t do that.
+Is sure can.
+The artist shows even more concern for the male figure.
+He is seated on a meticulously modelled, realistic stool.
+Lost in thought, his facial expression and suggestive gesture show anguish and worry.
+The artist made a conscious effort to articulate his subject’s state of mind.
+If the statuette were to be used for religious ritualistic purposes, he needn’t do that.
 I suspect he made the figures for his own pleasure, like all artists do.
-The stylized features and body look very contemporary to us.
-“The Thinker” is the beginning of the evolution of art.
-After almost 4000 years of evolution, art has come full circle.
+The heavily stylized anatomy and the facial expression look very contemporary to us.
+The Thinker’s arresting presence conveys a feeling that perhaps what we are witnessing is one of the beginning moments of art.
+After thousands of years of progress, a lengthy but steady evolution, art has come full circle.
 Brancusi himself could have carved these figures!

-The picture below shows a modern day copy of “The Thinker” and “Woman Sitting”.
+The picture below shows a modern day copy of The Thinker and Seated Woman.

 And lastly, this is my sculpture inspired by these two figurines.
-For more pictures follow the link: http://erikatakacs.wordpress.com/2010/03/10/evolution-new-sculpture/
+For more pictures follow the link: https://erikatakacs.wordpress.com/2010/03/10/evolution-new-sculpture/